divblox/divblox.github.io/troubleshooting.md

 # Basic Troubleshooting tips
-Because of the nature of web development, divblox supports multiple operating systems.
+Because of the nature of web development, Divblox supports multiple operating systems.
-The recommended OS for divblox development is MacOS, since it will allow for all functionality, including export to iOS, to function correctly.
+The recommended OS for Divblox development is MacOS, since it will allow for all functionality, including export to iOS, to function correctly.
 However, both Windows and Linux are also supported.

 # Most common issues
 ## Browser console
-divblox makes use of the browser console to inform the developer of errors.
+Divblox makes use of the browser console to inform the developer of errors.
 Ensure that the browser console is open during installation and/or development to quickly diagnose the most common problems.

 ## Installation checker